perk-y/webhook/README.md

  2. Place credentials.json in src/main/resources directory.
  3. Change the spreadsheetId field in Webhook controller class to spreadsheet id that you want to update data in.
  4. Execute the Program by using *gradle bootRun*
  5. Secondly, go to repository you want updates of.
-Go to settings of thea repository then webhooks. create a webhook and specify the       post request url that you just executed for all issue events and you are all done.
+Go to settings of that repository then webhooks. create a webhook and specify the       post request url that you just executed for all issue events and you are all done.